 - In some cases, after your file has been examined by visa officers, you may be requested to provide documents in addition to those listed on the website.

 Keep in mind that it will take at least five to seven business days for a visa to be granted, or in exceptional cases, a little longer.

 Part of the application process at a French university, if you enrol in a French-taught programme, you will be required to prove French proficiency through an internationally recognised certificate (DELF/DALF) or pass a French language test (TCF or TCF-DAP).

 Additional or other language requirements may be demanded, depending on the university; it is recommended to always check with your chosen university first.
-International students coming from a French speaking country, may be exempted from proving their proficiency in French, as academic record from their prior graduated school proves they have followed their studies in French.
+International students coming from a French speaking country may be exempted from proving their proficiency in French, as an academic record from their prior graduate school proves they have followed their studies in French.